KFP operators with coefficients measurable in time and Dini continuous in space: Operators with coefficients only depending on

 \section{Operators with coefficients only depending on $t$}

 In this section we establish some `weaker' versions of Theorems \ref{Thm main space}-\ref{Thm main time} for KFP operators with coefficients $a_{ij}$ only depending on $t$; we will use these results as a crucial tool to prove Theorems \ref{Thm main space}-\ref{Thm main time} in Section \ref{sec:proofMainThm}.
-To begin with, we extend to all functions $u\in\mathcal{S}^{0}(\tau,T)$ with $\mathcal{L}u\in\mathcal{D}(S_{T})$ the representation formula for $\partial_{x_{i}x_{j}}^{2}u$ (where $1\leq i,j\leq q$) proved in \cite[Thm.\,3.14]{BB} under the more restrictive assumption that $\mathcal{L}u$ is \emph{partially H\"{o}lder continuous w.r.t.\thinspace$x$}.
+Throughout what follows, we tacitly understand that $\LL$ is as in \eqref{eq:LLsolot}, and that the structural assumptions (H1)-(H2) stated in the Introduction are satisfied (without the need of repeat it); moreover, $\Gamma$ denotes the fundamental solution of $\LL$, as in Theorem \ref{Thm fund sol coeff t dip}.
+To begin with, we extend to all functions $u\in\mathcal{S}^{0}(\tau,T)$ with $\mathcal{L}u\in\mathcal{D}(S_{T})$ the representation formula for $\partial_{x_{i}x_{j}}^{2}u$ (where $1\leq i,j\leq m_{0}$) proved in \cite[Thm.\,3.14]{BB} under the more restrictive assumption that $\mathcal{L}u$ is \emph{partially H\"{o}lder continuous w.r.t.\thinspace$x$}.
 In this direction, a first key tool is the following proposition.